7 Best Affordable Condo Insurance Companies of 2026

 That’s where condo insurance comes in.
 This insurance will protect everything inside your unit.

-These, of course, include your belongings if they are stolen, destroyed in a fire, or damaged due to a covered loss.
+These include your belongings if stolen, destroyed in a fire, or damaged due to a covered loss.
 These can include natural disasters, like heavy winds and the weight of snow.

 So, you’ll need to purchase a condo insurance policy if you want your items to be protected.

-Condo insurance is designed to cover damage to your personal items, the condo interior and personal liability in case you are sued for damages.
-In some cases loss of use provides additional coverage for the condo association property or liability.
+Condo insurance is designed to cover damage to your items, the condo interior, and personal liability in case you are sued for damages.
+Sometimes, loss of use provides additional coverage for the condo association property or liability.

 Condo owners should understand their condo association master policy contract to ensure the condo policy purchased does not leave a coverage gap.